Langtang Valley with Ganjala pass Trek 14 Days

 • Max.
 Altitude2,380m/7,830ft

 We set off on a journey to Langtang village in the Langtang valley today.
 We gradually descend along the trail viewing the beautiful panoramas of the green hills and picturesque Tamang villages.
 On the way, we pass by Ghoda Tabela.
 Tamang people are the main inhabitants of Langtang village.
-Their culture dates back to hundreds of years.
-The village has still preserved the traditional values and cultural heritage.
+Their culture dates back hundreds of years.
+The village has still preserved its traditional values and cultural heritage.

 • AccommodationTeahouse